DevilAguo0/hiddify/Home-En.md

 final_message: "The system is finally up, after $UPTIME seconds"
 output: { all: "| tee -a /root/cloud-init-output.log" }

-# you can see the generated link from the website by using http://yourip/ or https://yourip.sslip.io in one hour, after that, it will be disapear.
+# you can see the generated link from the website by using http://yourip/ or https://yourip.sslip.io in one hour, after that, it will be disappeared.
 ```
 </div>